Appliqué Made Easy

 I fell in love with a set of patterns for (4) round seasonal table toppers.

-I did not know how to appliqué and I wanted it to be turned edge appliqué.
+I did not know how to appliqué and wanted it to be turned edge appliqué.

 I needed to learn turned edge appliqué.